Latte: History

-Origin

-The drink is thought to have "technically originated" in 17th-century Europe.
-In William Dean Howells' "Italian Journeys", he notes that he was served the beverage on a steamship when traveling from Trieste to Venice.
+The drink is said to have "technically originated" in 17th-century Europe.
+In William Dean Howells' "Italian Journeys", he notes that he was served a drink described as "cafè latte" on a steamship when traveling from Trieste to Venice.

 The modern caffè latte appeared in the 20th century, following the invention of the espresso machine in the 19th century.
 This was made possible by the addition of the steam wand to the espresso machine in 1903, which made it possible to add heat and texture to milk added to coffee.